Cambridge University Conservative Association: 2012: BBC 'Wonderland' documentary

 On 9 August 2012, the BBC broadcast the documentary Young, Bright and on the Right as part of its Wonderland series.
 The episode followed two student political activists from deprived backgrounds, one of whom was former CUCA Committee member Chris Monk.
 The documentary attracted much press attention in the days following the broadcast, particularly at Monk's remark "The whole point of the [Cambridge University] Conservative Association is it gives you a chance to pretend to be a member of the upper classes for an afternoon".

 CUCA responded with a statement on its website, stressing its "disappointment that a documentary has aired which misrepresents Cambridge University Conservative Association...Contrary to the suggestions of the programme, CUCA is unfalteringly open to all.".

 2018: James Delingpole at a Chairman's Dinner

 In June 2018, it was reported that attendees at chairman's Dinner had walked out during the address from James Delingpole after he made a number of unpalatable jokes.
 Delingpole is reported to have advised attendees to raise enough money to pay for their children's private education, and joked about the sex abuse perpetuated by Jimmy Savile.
 Delingpole subsequently defended himself in The Spectator, while CUCA released a statement stating that they did not support the viewpoints that Delingpole stated.

+2026: Far Right Speaker Invitation and Cancellation

+In 2026, the society came under criticism after it was revealed that it had invited the YouTuber Tom Rowsell to the society for his views on "pagan heritage of Europe and English genealogy" and "genetics".
+The Labour Association accused CUCA of knowingly platforming a person who "has documented links to eugenicists", including accusing France of "negrophilia".
+CULC accused Mr Rowsell having "links to neo-Nazis and the far right", and the society were aware of this when the made the invite.
+The chairman retracted the invite and apologised, cancelling the invite because "he [Rowsell] has nothing in common with my values or our values as a society".
+However, an event with another speaker, Jack Anderton, who had previously questioned Britain's involvement in the Second World War, went ahead amid student protest.